Published: November 18, 2020

 How many Facebook users are female?
-Surprisingly, of the 2.5 billion users that the site counts as its own each month, women make up a slight minority at only 44%.
+Surprisingly, of more than 2.8 billion users that the site counts as its own each month, women make up a slight minority at only 44%.

 17. The number of users below age 18 has been falling since 2017.

-According to the Facebook user stats from Punch, the number of users under the age of 18 has been falling since 2017.
-Data from eMarketer indicates that adolescents on Facebook, and even those in their twenties, interact less, connect less frequently, and seem less interested in continuing to use their account in the future.
-In fact, 47% of youths have deleted the app from their phones.
+According to the statistics on Facebook users by age from Punch, the number of users under 18 years old has been falling since 2017.
+The data indicate that adolescents on Facebook, and even those in their twenties, interact less, connect less frequently, and seem less interested in continuing to use their accounts in the future.
+In fact, 44% of young people have deleted the app from their phones.
 Today, only 2.6% of females in this age bracket use Facebook, and only 3.3% of males.

 18. Only 51% of teens use Facebook.